joseandreuu/aether-morphology-paper-public/README.md

 ## What is reproducible

-- Figures **Fig1–Fig6**
+- Figures **Fig. 1–Fig. 6**
-- Exact numerical results used in the paper figures
+- Exact numerical results used in the manuscript figures
 - Plot styles, thresholds, annotations, and metrics

 Not included:

 - Latent operator / model weights
-- Training code or raw sensor streams
+- Training code

-Only **derived, non-invertible artifacts** (scores, tables, metrics) are used.
+- Raw sensor data

+All released artifacts are **post-hoc, non-invertible**, and sufficient to reproduce the published results exactly.

 ---

 ## Figure-to-data mapping

-Each figure is generated from a fixed, minimal set of derived artifacts:
+Each figure is generated from a fixed and minimal set of derived artifacts:

 - **Fig. 1** — Analytical / schematic construction (no external data)
 - **Fig. 2** — IMS-NASA bearing degradation experiments